Most forms of steel framing used in UK construction may be grouped as follows:

 +Floor-to-ceiling height plus the floor depth including services

 Columns in braced frames are generally in the form of UC sections that are spliced (joined) longitudinally at appropriate points, usually every two or three storeys in tall buildings.
 Beam-to-column connections are made either to the flanges of the column (major axis connections) or to the web of the column (minor axis connections).
 It may also be necessary to stiffen the columns locally at points of load transfer, such as for beams with moment connections.
-For 3 to 5 storey buildings, a 254 x 254 UC column is the starting point and for 6 to 8 storey buildings, a 305 x 305 UC is preferred.
+For 3 to 5 storey buildings, a 254 x 254 UC column is commonly used and for 6 to 8 storey buildings, a 305 x 305 UC.

 Columns may be designed to achieve greater compression and fire resistance by concrete encasement (in the case of H sections) and concrete filling (in the case of hollow sections).
 For example, the in-filling between the flanges of an H section column without reinforcement can increase its fire resistance up to 60 minutes whilst retaining the same external dimensions of the section.
 The in-filling of hollow sections with concrete can increase their fire resistance to up to 60 minutes without reinforcement, and up to 120 minutes with reinforcement.